Kamakura 32

 Already visited

 Kamakura is a coastal town hugging Sagami Bay, in Kanagawa prefecture.
 Located about 50 kilometers south to the Japanese capital, it is a holiday spot for Tokyo inhabitants and foreign tourists who come on a daytrip to visit its numerous temples, its Great Bouddha and enjoy the beach.
-The city in included in Shonan region, a seaside area on the Pacific coast.
+The city is included in the Shonan region, a seaside area on the Pacific coast.

 Located just over 50 kilometers from Tokyo, Kamakura is one of the most popular trips out for visitors.
 It is possible to see all its essentials and visit in just one day, or combine it with a trip to the nearby island of Enoshima.